lukeenterprise/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Financial Risk Management using Machine Learning on z/OS

-This journey accesses a Financial Risk Management API published on IBM Bluemix with Machine Learning on z/OS running on the IBM Z Mainframe through a simulated retail bank system called MPLbank.
+This journey accesses a Financial Risk Management API published on IBM Cloud with Machine Learning on z/OS running on the IBM Z Mainframe through a simulated retail bank system called MPLbank.

 # MPLbank

 ## Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
 MPLbank integrates a Financial Risk Management System based on [Machine Learning for z/OS].
 The initial predictive model was designed to deliver a score representing the probability of the capacity of loan refund for a banking customer according to their personal data.
-On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver a Financial Risk Management API, illustrating an online decision for loans approval.
+On top of these components, an API layer hosted in IBM Cloud has been set up to deliver a Financial Risk Management API, illustrating an online decision for loans approval.

 ![alt text](images/mlz_architecture_mplbank.png "Architecture")